-This is the property Alice and Bob found in the biographies of the scientists.
+This is the property Alice and Bob found out from biographies of the scientists.

-Since Alice encrypted each part of the original text thrice, in order to decrypt it we can try to apply Hastad's broadcast attack on RSA as it is described in Boneh 1999.
-Three pairs of parameters should indicate that e=3 was chosen as the public exponent.
-This is not a good decision on the part of Alice and Bob.
-A valid public exponent must be coprime with $\varphi(N)$ because that makes it possible to compute the private exponent, whereas three divides either $\varphi(N_1)$, $\varphi(N_2)$ or $\varphi(N_3)$.
+Since Alice encrypted each part of the original text thrice, in order to decrypt it we can try to apply Hastad's broadcast attack on RSA as it is described in [6].
+Three pairs of parameters should indicate that e = 3 was chosen as the public exponent.
+This is not a good decision of Alice and Bob.
+A valid public exponent must be coprime with $\varphi(N)$, since that makes it possible to compute the private exponent.
+Whereas 3 divides either of $\varphi(N_1)$, $\varphi(N_2)$, or $\varphi(N_3)$.
 Two solutions noted this weird choice and both of them are marked as the best solutions.

-Nevertheless, it is still reasonable to use the Chinese remainder theorem and take the cubic root.
-In other words, by applying Hastad's broadcast attack we obtain three parts of the message encrypted.
+Nevertheless, it is still reasonable to use Chinese Remainder Theorem and take the cubic root.
+In other words, applying Hastad's broadcast attack we obtain three parts of the message encrypted.
 Converting them back to ASCII characters we get the plaintext PUTSTHEMINDINORDER, which means PUTS THE MIND IN ORDER.
-This is a part of the famous phrase by a distinguished Russian scientist Mikhail Lomonosov, who said that "Mathematics should be studied because it puts the mind in order."
+This is a part of the famous phrase by a distinguished Russian scientist Mikhail Lomonosov, who said that "Mathematics should be studied because it puts the mind in order".
 Consequently, the first word of the quote is "mathematics".

-The participants presented two comprehensive solutions at the first round and seven at the second round.
-One more solution turned out to be almost complete: authors pointed to a wrong word as the beginning of Lomonosov's statement.
-The best solutions were proposed by the team of Daniel Malinowski and Michal Kowalczyk (University of Warsaw, Dragon Sector) and by the team of Alexey Ripinen, Oleg Smirnov, and Peter Razumovsky (Saratov State University).
+The participants presented two comprehensive solutions at the first round and seven yet at the second round.
+One more solution turned to be almost complete: authors pointed a wrong word as the beginning of the Lomonosov statement.
+The best solutions were proposed by Daniel Malinowski and Michal Kowalczyk team (University of Warsaw, Dragon Sector) and by Alexey Ripinen, Oleg Smirnov, and Peter Razumovsky team (Saratov State University).

-Problem: "Masking"
+2.11 Problem "Masking"

-It is known that there are attacks on cryptosystems that use information obtained from the physical implementation of a cryptosystem; for example, timing information, power consumption, electromagnetic leaks, or even sound.
+It is known that there are attacks on cryptosystems that use information obtained from the physical implementation of a cryptosystem, for example, timing information, power consumption, electromagnetic leaks or even sound.
 To protect cryptosystems from such attacks cryptographers can use a countermeasure known as masking.

-Correlation-immune Boolean functions can reduce the masking cost.
-Therefore, we need to search for Boolean functions that satisfy the following conditions: they should have a small Hamming weight, for implementation reasons, and a high correlation immunity to resist an attacker with multiple probes.
+Correlation immune Boolean functions can reduce the masking cost.
+Therefore, we need to search for Boolean functions satisfying the following conditions: they should have small Hamming weight, for implementation reasons, and high correlation immunity to resist an attacker with multiple probes.

-Let f be a nonconstant Boolean function in 12 variables of correlation immunity equal to 6.
+Let f be a non-constant Boolean function in 12 variables of correlation immunity equal to 6.